MayDGT/ADEvoS/README.md

 This project is the implementation of paper: <br />
 *EvoScenario: Integrating Road Structures into Critical Scenario Generation for Autonomous Driving System Testing* <br />

-**Note:** This project is originally evaluated on the ADS and simulator provided by our indutry partner.
+**Note:** This project is originally evaluated on the ADS and simulator provided by our industry partner.
 The implementation on other AD stacks will be available soon.

 ## Dependencies